Packaging Systems & Design (PSD) Undergraduate Research

 Undergraduate Research Highlights

+The future of fast deliveries may be with drones!
 This undergrad research project, led by Dr. Matt Baker, had students researching packages delivered by drones.
 Students then built drones using the softwares they learned about in class and the prototyping equipment in CPULD's labs.
-Dr. Baker brought the students and their drones to the drone flying cage on campus so they could test their design's delivery capabilities in real life.
+Dr. Baker brought the students and their drones to the drone flying cage on VT's campus so they could test their design's capabilities in real life.

-Reach out to Dr. Baker to learn more and sign up for future undergrad research projects!
+Reach out to Dr. Matt Baker to learn more and sign up for future undergrad research projects!

 Student research in VT news